actions-marketplace-validations/alieninternet_build-txpplugin-txt/README.md

-# `alieninternet/build-txpplugin-txt` - Build and release Textpattern plugin packages
+# `alieninternet/build-txpplugin-txt` <br /> Build and release Textpattern plugin packages

 Package a Textpattern plugin as a TXT package, and optionally add package to the release that triggered the workflow.